 How you can help

 There are many ways you can help restore woodlands and other natural areas at the Arboretum and beyond.
-Homeowners and property owners such as community associations can use native plants and other measures to manage their landscapes more sustainably.
+Homeowners and large property owners such as community associations can use native plants and other measures to manage their landscapes more sustainably.

 Woodland Stewardship Program